 Although Professor Marc Rosenweig retired from formal teaching at Montclair State University in 2017, he is still making a huge impact on the lives of students.
 This fall, he officially launched the exciting new School of Communication and Media mentorship program, which pairs 12 highly motivated media students with esteemed alumni and advisory board members.

 “I proposed launching the student mentoring program so students can get guidance from distinguished Montclair State University alums and advisory board members on how to succeed in the media industry,” Rosenweig said.
 “One of the key messages to students is the need to combine versatile skills with networking and a solid reputation.”

 Over the course of the school year, students and their mentors are expected to remain in contact with each other through a series of in-person and digital conversations.
 Students are also given the opportunity to shadow their mentors, in order to gain a better sense of what it is like to work in that specific industry.

-Mentors in the program include MSU alums Al Prieto, VP of ABC News, Karen Horne, Sr. VP at NBC Universal, Michael Price, Writer and Co-Producer of “The Simpsons” and Kristen Bunk, assistant to Trevor Noah at “The Daily Show”.
-Others include board members Matthew Hiltzik, President & CEO of Hiltzik Strategies, Harold Bryant, Sr. VP and Executive Producer of CBS Sports, and Stephen Tilton, CFO of Schumacher Chevrolet.
+Mentors in the program include University alums Al Prieto, VP of ABC News, Karen Horne, Sr. VP at NBC Universal, Michael Price, Writer and Co-Producer of “The Simpsons” and Kristen Bunk, assistant to Trevor Noah at “The Daily Show”.
+Others include board members Matthew Hiltzik, President and CEO of Hiltzik Strategies, Harold Bryant, Sr. VP and Executive Producer of CBS Sports, and Stephen Tilton, CFO of Schumacher Chevrolet.